roboogle/gtkmvc3/gtkmvco/docs/quickstart/source/index.rst

         return
     pass # end of class

-The constructor (here reported only for the sake of readability, even if not needed at all) takes a model and register itself as an observer within the model.

 Methods in the observer that are intended to receive notifications use a *naming convention*.
 Here you can see two different types of
 notifications: